kheyer/Deep-Synthesis/lambda_setup/README.md

         --capabilities CAPABILITY_IAM \
         --parameter-overrides BucketName={BUCKET}

 Once creation is complete, the function is live and operational.
-There's just one more thing to do.

-When testing inference on AWS Lambda, I had issues with the message length limit on the response from the Lambda function.
-Trying to predict on a reasonable number of items and return all predictions, prediction scores and attention maps went way over the limit.
-To get around this, the function is designed to store all prediction outputs to S3 and return the S3 item key.
-To do this, the Lambda function must be given PUT permission for the S3 bucket in question.
+## Testing Locally

+Once the function is set up, we can test the function locally.
+From the `/lambda_setup` directory, run the following.

+    sam local invoke TranslationFunction -n env.json -e event.json

+If everything is set up properly, this will run inference on the sample data in `event.json` and print prediction data to the console.

+## Addendum

+In a previous iteration of the lambda function, I ran into issues with the message length response limit for returning prediction values, particularly attention maps.
+Currently this is solved by compressing the response with gzip and sending it as a base64 encoded ascii string.

+Before I implemented the gzip/base64 solution, I created a workaround where I dumped the prediction values to an S3 bucket and sent the S3 object key in the response.
+To do this, the Lambda function needs special S3 permissions.
+While these permissions are not used in the current iteration, I think it's useful to keep them around in case further development requires that functionality.

-To do this, go to the AWS IAM console.
+To give a Lambda function S3 access, go to the AWS IAM console.
 Go to `Policies`, `Create Policy`, and add the following as a JSON input.

     {
         "Version": "2012-10-17",